SeldonIO/seldon-core/docs/source/contents/inference/index.md

  * For Models: use the model name, e.g. for a Model names `mymodel`, `seldon-model: mymodel`
  * For Pipelines: use the Pipeline name with the suffix `.pipeline`, e.g. for a Pipeline named `mypipeline`, `seldon-model: mypipeline.pipeline`
- * For Explainers: use the Explainer name with the suffix `.explainer`, e.g. for an Explainer named `myexplainer`, `seldon-m odel: myexplainer.explainer`

 The content of your request should be a [V2 protocol payload](../apis/inference/v2.md).